dmlc/xgboost/doc/tutorials/saving_model.rst

 ``booster.save_model('model.json')``.
 More details below.

-Before we get started, XGBoost is a gradient boosting library with focus on tree model, which means inside XGBoost, there are 2 distinct parts: the model and algorithms used to build it.
-If you come from Deep Learning community, then it should be clear to you that there are differences between the neural network structures composed of weights with fixed tensor operations, and the optimizers used to train them.
+Before we get started, XGBoost is a gradient boosting library with focus on tree model, which means inside XGBoost, there are 2 distinct parts: the model consisted of trees and algorithms used to build it.
+If you come from Deep Learning community, then it should be clear to you that there are differences between the neural network structures composed of weights with fixed tensor operations, and the optimizers (like RMSprop) used to train them.

 So when one calls ``booster.save_model``, XGBoost saves the trees, some model parameters like number of input columns in trained trees, and the objective function, which combined